php-ru/symfony-docs-ru/routing.rst

     To give a ``null`` default value to any placeholder, add nothing after the ``?`` character (e.g. ``/blog/{page?}``).

-.. versionadded:: 4.1
-    The feature to inline default values was introduced in Symfony 4.1.

 Listing all of your Routes
 --------------------------